-- Treat all students and staff with respect. - Always act in the interests of a fair and transparent election. - Take responsibility for your actions and those of your campaign team. - Undertake campaigning in a good natured and positive manner (campaigning is NOT about saying negative things about other candidates and any campaigning of this nature will be in contravention of these principles). - Respect the SU's core values (Professional, Inspirational, Accountable, Student-centred, Positive, Entertaining) - Recognise that being a Full Time Officer is a responsible post which will require you to lead by example, to represent students and to have credibility in your dealings with students, staff and external stakeholders. - Ensure that your academic studies are not put at risk through the elections process or through taking up an officer position and be confident at the point of nomination that you are in good standing academically and are able to commit to the role for the duration of the term of office. - Understand that the SU will contact your Schools to check your academic status and that you are progressing well.
-This is to ensure that running in the elections will not jeopardise your future prospects.
-If there are concerns, we reserve the right to discuss this with you, together with your academic lead and, if necessary, to recommend that you do not run for candidacy.
+- Treat all students and staff with respect. - Always act in the interests of a fair and transparent election. - Take responsibility for your actions and those of your campaign team. - Undertake campaigning in a good natured and positive manner (campaigning is NOT about saying negative things about other candidates and any campaigning of this nature will be in contravention of these principles). - Respect the SU's core values.

+- Recognise that being a Full Time Officer is a position of responsibility which will require you to lead by example, to represent students and to have credibility in your dealings with students, staff and external stakeholders. - Ensure that your academic studies are not put at risk through the elections process or through taking up an officer position and be confident at the point of nomination that you are in good standing academically and are able to commit to the role for the duration of the term of office. - Understand that the SU encourages you to communicate with your lecturers/PATs or equivalent about your intentions of running in the SU Elections.
+This is to ensure that running in the elections will not jeopardize your future prospects and that you can seek to arrange with your academic's reasonable support where needed.
+If there are concerns, we request that you speak to the SU so we can see how best to support you in running in the Elections.
 We do this to ensure your interests and your studies are a priority.